Phantas0s/garden/content/post/tweets-january-2021.md

 ## 2021-01-14

 Payed trial days to hire developers will show you how they work in your team, in your business domain.
 Too expensive?
-How much cost a developer who's not a fit?For the first steps of a hiring process, looking at candidates' side projects should be enough.
+How much cost a developer who's not a fit?

+For the first steps of a hiring process, looking at candidates' side projects should be enough.
 If they don't have any, a simple discussion can give you already a good idea if the candidate fits.

 ## 2021-01-15